[Ord. No. 09.18 §1, 5-8-2009; Ord. No. 15.79 §1, 9-17-2015; Ord. No. 19.59, 9-5-2019]

 - A device for discharging quarrels, bolts, or arrows, formed of a bow set cross-wise on a stock, usually drawn by means of a mechanism and discharged by the release of a trigger.

 - As used in this Chapter, means any rifle, shotgun, weapon or similar mechanism by whatever name known, which is designed to expel a projectile or projectiles through a gun barrel, tube, pipe, cylinder or similar device by the action of any explosive.

 - Any pellet gun, slingshot or other weapon that is not a firearm, which is capable of expelling a projectile that could inflict serious physical injury or death by striking or piercing a person.

 [Ord.
 No. 09.18 §2, 5-8-2009; Ord.
 No. 15.79 §2, 9-17-2015; Ord.
 No. 19.59, 9-5-2019]

 A managed deer hunt within the corporate limits of Osage Beach to be held during the State of Missouri deer hunting season is hereby established under the following terms and conditions:

 Discharging or releasing arrows from archery devices within the City limits is prohibited except where the hunter is acting under a permit issued under this Chapter.

-No hunting with firearms and/or crossbows is allowed within the City.
+No hunting with firearms is allowed within the City.

 No hunting is allowed on any private property within the City without the prior consent of the owner.